-The hoover, Is named after the brand hoover, as the narcissist only wants to suck you back in, and once they have achieved this, once their own selfish needs have been met, they will then treat you like dirt again, and discard you all over again.
+The narcissists hoover, is named after the vacuum cleaner brand hoover, as the narcissist only wants to suck you back in, and once they have achieved this, once their own selfish needs have been met, they will then treat you like dirt again, and discard you all over again.

 Be it, days, weeks, months or years, most narcissist will at some point come for the hoover.

 If it’s before you have recovered, or after you have recovered, you may suddenly get a message from the narcissist, or if you have children with them, they might unexpectedly change how they talk to you.
 When they do this, you may feel so many emotions from anger to guilt, and your self-confidence might go, you may wonder what they will try next, you might still question if they are indeed a narcissist and your self-doubts might creep back in.